martinvonz/jj/docs/tutorial.md

 did not prevent the rebase from completing successfully, nor did it prevent C from getting rebased on top.

 Now let's resolve the conflict in B2.
-We'll do that by creating a new commit on top of B2.
-Once we've resolved the conflict, we'll squash the conflict resolution into the conflicted B2.
-That might look like this:
+We'll first create a new commit on top of B2 and see what that looks like:

 ```shell
 $ jj new puqltutt  # Replace the ID by what you have for B2